wang-henry4/claude-smart/README.md

 ## Dashboard

-A web UI lives in [`plugin/dashboard/`](plugin/dashboard/) for browsing session buffers, inspecting user profiles, and editing project playbooks.
-It auto-starts alongside the backend — just open **http://localhost:3001**.
+A web UI for browsing session histories, inspecting user profiles, and editing project playbooks.
+The dashboard auto-starts alongside the backend, so you can open **http://localhost:3001** directly.
+Or run `/claude-smart:dashboard` in Claude Code to launch dashboard in browser.

 <p align="center">
   <img src="assets/profile_dashboard.png" alt="Profile dashboard" width="49%">